humanmade/webpack-helpers/docs/guides/getting-started.md

 **ESLint**

-This project assumes you have [ESLint](https://eslint.org/) installed and configured in your project, but we do not provide or assume any specific configuration or rules.
+If [ESLint](https://eslint.org/) is installed, `eslint-loader` will be used to validate that your code compiles and passes required style rules before the bundle is generated.
+While ESLint will be used if present, these helpers do not assume any specific configuration or rules.
 If you aren't using ESLint you may install and configure it with basic syntax and style rules by following the [official getting started guide](https://eslint.org/docs/user-guide/getting-started), or by installing Human Made's [`eslint-config-humanmade`](https://www.npmjs.com/package/eslint-config-humanmade) preset.

 **Babel**